 Creating a self-service data culture within your organization can seem daunting.
 You need to meet stringent technical and structural requirements while maintaining robust security and compliance controls.
-However, all of these requirements become much easier to achieve in the cloud.
-In this buyer's guide we look at the efficiency and agility your organization can achieve by moving your data-driven initiatives to the cloud.
+However, all of these requirements become much easier to achieve with an Open Data Lake Platform.
+In this buyer's guide we look at the efficiency and agility your organization can achieve by adopting an Open Data Lake Platform.

 Whether you are evaluating cloud big data platforms or already running big data workloads in the cloud, this guide is for you.
-It will give you an overview of key considerations for a big data platform in the cloud.
+It will give you an overview of key considerations for an Open Data Lake Platform.